 We get asked all the time about the best food at Universal Studios Hollywood.
 It’s always fun to try "theme-tastic" foods when visiting theme parks.
 Universal Studios serves up a few unique dishes and dining locations inspired by favorite movies, television shows and local flavors.
-Hop along as we explore the tastiest meals to be found at the best Universal Studios Hollywood restaurants.
+Hop along as we explore the tastiest meals (and a few snacks) to be found at the best Universal Studios Hollywood restaurants.

 Our Frog Family Favorite Universal Studios Hollywood Restaurants